2006 National League Division Series: Game 3

-In Los Angeles, the Mets loaded the bases in the first with one out on a walk and two singles off of veteran starter Greg Maddux before RBI singles by David Wright, Cliff Floyd and Shawn Green put them up 3–0.
+In Los Angeles, the Mets loaded the bases in the first with one out on a walk and two singles off veteran starter Greg Maddux before RBI singles by David Wright, Cliff Floyd and Shawn Green put them up 3–0.
 In the third, Floyd singled with two outs before scoring on Green's double.
-In the fourth, the Dodgers loaded the bases on three singles off of Mets starter Steve Trachsel with one out before rookie first baseman James Loney, starting in place of the injured Nomar Garciaparra, drove in two with a single to center.
+In the fourth, the Dodgers loaded the bases on three singles off Mets starter Steve Trachsel with one out before rookie first baseman James Loney, starting in place of the injured Nomar Garciaparra, drove in two with a single to center.
 In the fifth, Marlon Anderson singled with two outs before Jeff Kent's home run off reliever Darren Oliver tied the game at four.
 After allowing a single to J. D. Drew, Oliver was relieved by Chad Bradford, who allowed a single and walk to load the bases.
 Pedro Feliciano relieved Bradford and walked Loney to put the Dodgers up 5–4.
-In the top of the sixth, Shawn Green hit a leadoff double off of Jonathan Broxton.
+In the top of the sixth, Shawn Green hit a leadoff double off Jonathan Broxton.
 After José Valentín popped out on the infield, pinch hitter Michael Tucker drew a walk.
 Three consecutive bloop hits from José Reyes, Paul Lo Duca, and Carlos Beltrán scored a run each, making it 7–5 Mets.
-Chris Woodward doubled to lead off the eighth off of Brett Tomko and scored on Lo Duca's one-out single.
+Chris Woodward doubled to lead off the eighth off Brett Tomko and scored on Lo Duca's one-out single.
 After a walk, Takashi Saito relieved Tomko and an error on Carlos Delgado's ground ball made it 9–5 Mets.
 Aaron Heilman and Billy Wagner pitched a scoreless eighth and ninth, respectively, as the Mets swept a postseason series for the first time since the 1969 NLCS.
 Former Dodgers Green and Lo Duca finished with two RBI each.